-- > Treat a fracture, dislocation or wound; - > Cut out: - Teeth partly or completely impacted in the bone of the jaw; - Teeth that will not erupt through the gum; - Other teeth that cannot be removed without cutting into bone; - The roots of a tooth without removing the entire tooth; and - Cysts, tumors or other diseased tissues. - > Cut into gums and tissues of the mouth.
-This is covered only when not done in connection with the removal, replacement or repair of teeth; - > Alter the jaw, jaw joints or bite relationships by a cutting procedure when appliance therapy alone cannot result in functional improvement; - > If oral surgery/dental services are needed in connection with an accident or injury: - Aetna requires that any treatment must be completed in the calendar year of the accident or in the next calendar year unless postponed due to a patient's physical condition. - > If crowns, dentures, bridges or in-mouth appliances are installed due to injury, covered expenses only include charges for: - The first denture or fixed bridgework to replace lost teeth; - The first crown needed to repair each damaged tooth; and - An in-mouth appliance used in the first course of orthodontic treatment after the injury. - Any such teeth must have been free from decay or in good repair, and are firmly attached to the jaw bone at the time of the injury. - > Anthem BlueCross BlueShield accepts the following oral surgeries as medical in nature and covered under the medical plan as necessary: - Extraction of impacted wisdom teeth; - Services to treat an injury to sound natural teeth that are given within 12 months of accident/injury; - TMJ surgery; and - Anesthesia for dental services only when the dental service itself is covered, is administered by an anesthesiologist and is done outside of the doctor's office.
+- Treat a fracture, dislocation or wound; - Cut out: - Teeth partly or completely impacted in the bone of the jaw; - Teeth that will not erupt through the gum; - Other teeth that cannot be removed without cutting into bone; - The roots of a tooth without removing the entire tooth; and - Cysts, tumors or other diseased tissues. - Cut into gums and tissues of the mouth.
+This is covered only when not done in connection with the removal, replacement or repair of teeth; - Alter the jaw, jaw joints or bite relationships by a cutting procedure when appliance therapy alone cannot result in functional improvement; - If oral surgery/dental services are needed in connection with an accident or injury: - If crowns, dentures, bridges or in-mouth appliances are installed due to injury, covered expenses only include charges for: - The first denture or fixed bridgework to replace lost teeth; - The first crown needed to repair each damaged tooth; and - An in-mouth appliance used in the first course of orthodontic treatment after the injury. - Any such teeth must have been free from decay or in good repair, and are firmly attached to the jaw bone at the time of the injury.

+- Anthem BlueCross BlueShield accepts the following oral surgeries as medical in nature and covered under the medical plan as necessary: - Extraction of impacted wisdom teeth; - Services to treat an injury to sound natural teeth; - TMJ surgery; and - Anesthesia for dental services only when the dental service itself is covered, is administered by an anesthesiologist and is done outside of the doctor's office.